baxmittens/DistributedSparseGrids.jl/paper.md

 # Examples

-Below a example of a sparse grid approximation of a function with a curved singularity in 2D is provided.
+Below an example of an adaptive sampling of a function with a curved singularity in 2D is provided.
+In figure \autoref{fig:example} an illustration of the sparse grid approximation is shown.

 ```julia
 using DistributedSparseGrids
 using Distributed

 function sparse_grid(N::Int,pointprobs,nlevel=6,RT=Float64,CT=Float64)
   # define collocation point